 After a tooth extraction procedure it is important to keep the site clean to prevent infection.
 You can do this by rinsing your mouth out with salt water after 24 hours and brushing and flossing your teeth while you’re healing.
 We’ll also prescribe painkillers in order to make you more comfortable and you can apply an ice pack to the outside of your mouth to reduce any swelling.
 You also can’t smoke or drink using a straw for the first 24 hours after an extraction.

-Contact us at Vayner Family Dentistry for more information.
+Contact us at Jack Vayner DDS for more information.